kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

     END AS [Career Level]
 FROM Employees e
     INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-WHERE e.d.DepartmentName IN ('IT', 'Finance')
+WHERE d.DepartmentName IN ('IT', 'Finance')
   AND e.BaseSalary > 50000
 ORDER BY e.DepartmentName, e.BaseSalary DESC;
 ```